 I loved construction but pivoted into aerospace after completing a two-year training program at Renton Technical College for Precision Machining.
 After 4 and a half years of working in an aerospace machine shop I realized my true calling has always been carpentry and made a change.
 I have been with Palmer Residential since April of 2017

-I currently live in Pacific, Washington with my amazing wife, two dogs, six chickens, and one fish.
-When I’m not working, my wife and I love spending time with family, exploring the outdoors, camping whenever we can, and relaxing with our pups.
+I currently live in Pacific, Washington with my amazing wife, daughter, two dogs, and four chickens, with our second child on the way.
+When I’m not working, my wife and I love spending time with family, exploring the outdoors, and camping whenever we can.

 Thanks to my parents: I was born in Richland, WA, and raised to know and love the natural world.
 The activities that I grew up most enjoying were almost always a means to getting my hands dirty somewhere outdoors.
 Naturally, I gravitated toward the arts and sciences.